MathuxNY-73/leetcode/ArrayAndString/README.md

       whether the mid index is even or odd.
 The algorithm then runs in O(log N) using O(1) space.
 - [X] Submit solution.
 Got correct in 8 ms with 6.5 MB
+- [X] We can further optimize the solution by just checking the even indices thus simplifying the code.
+The runtime complexity is still O(log N) using O(1) extra space
+- [X] Submit solution.
+Got correct in 8 ms with 6.1 MB
 - [X] Problem solved